 Facility Inspections

-In addition, this facility also earned top notch health inspections in recent years.
-We awarded them one of our better grades in that area, with an A. Our inspection scores account for several factors found on a facility's inspection report.
-One of the most important criteria we look at is the number and severity of deficiencies.
-Facilities with higher grades in this category generally have very few of these severe deficiencies.
-This nursing home was assessed 6 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe deficiencies.
-This means that the inspectors didn't deem any of the deficiencies to cause an immediate threat to resident safety or health.
-A couple minor deficiencies are not necessarily something to panic about.
+Adding to its impressive category scores, this nursing home also excelled in the area of inspections, where it received an A. Inspection scores account for a host of factors found on a facility's inspection reports.
+One key criteria we weigh heavily is the number and severity of deficiencies.
+Nursing homes with higher grades in this category tend to have very few severe deficiencies.
+This nursing home was assessed 6 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be severe.
+This tells you that the government inspectors did not consider any of these deficiencies to pose an imminent risk to patient health or safety.
+Remember that deficiency-free inspection reports are uncommon in the industry.

 Short-term Care Quality